 The risk of miscarriage ranges from 1 in 400 to 1 in 200.
 In facilities where amniocentesis is performed regularly, the rates are closer to 1 in 400.
 Miscarriages can occur because of infection in the uterus, water breaking, or labor being induced prematurely.

-Following completion of the procedure, the mother may experience other side effects that include:
+Following the completion of the procedure, the mother may experience other side effects that include:

 - Leakage of fluid